bauerceptor/teach25-embedded-systems/_pages/Software-I/1 - Introduction to IoT/Exercise Solution.md

 ## Part C: Detailed Questions

-### 1. Choose any two IoT verticals and explain their applications, components, and benefits in detail.
+### 1. Choose any two IoT verticals and explain their applications, components, and benefits in detail

 **Answer:**

 #### Smart Healthcare

 **Applications:**

 - **Remote patient monitoring:** Continuous tracking of vital signs using wearable devices
 - **Medication management:** Smart pill dispensers with automated reminders
 - **Emergency response:** Automatic alerts for falls or medical emergencies